Opinion | Joe Biden doesn’t have a perfect foreign policy record. But unlike Trump, he’s learned from his mistakes.

 Biden argued against Obama’s 2009 decision to surge U.S. troops in Afghanistan, proposing that the mission should instead limit itself to counterterrorism.
 But according to Gates, he raised his hand against the most important counterterrorism operation of recent years, the 2011 special forces raid that killed Osama bin Laden.
 (Biden has said he later encouraged Obama to go ahead.)

 That’s a pretty substantial list.
-To be sure, many of Biden’s Democratic colleagues made the same bad calls (and I, along with The Post’s editorial board, supported the Iraq invasion).
+To be sure, many of Biden’s Democratic colleagues made the same bad calls (and I, along with The Post’s Editorial Board, supported the Iraq invasion).
 But a new president won’t be able to afford more big errors.
 If voters oust Trump, the democratic world probably will grudgingly give U.S. leadership one more chance — but not for long if the new president fails to inspire confidence.

 That brings us to the good news about Biden, which comes in three parts.
 First, his record was always stronger than Gates, a lifelong Republican, made out.
 Second, it looks better than it did when Gates delivered his assessment six years ago.
 Best of all, by all accounts the former vice president, unlike Trump, has learned from his mistakes.